Reward Collapse in Aligning Large Language Models

 To avoid having the same reward distribution, one simple strategy is early stopping.
 While reward collapse can be avoided via early stopping, early stopping might make the model neglect other important features.
 A more principled approach is to change the objective.
 Our proposal is to let the utility function $U$ now depend on the prompt.
 That is, now we consider training a neural network that maximizes

+where $U_x$ is a utility function that depends on the prompt $x$.
+Note that this reward modeling approach is similar to traditional reward modeling in that it also aims to maximize the difference in rewards while incorporating ranking information.
+However, the key difference here is that we allow for different utility functions for different prompts $x$, making the reward model more sensitive to variations in prompts and, hence, more accurately indicating the effect of different prompts.

 In general, the choice of $U_\prom$ should reflect the open-endedness of the prompt $\prom$.
-An important feature is that if $U_\prom$ is concave, this problem becomes a convex optimization problem (Lemma \ref{lem:concave}).
 Given the high flexibility in choosing $U_\prom$, it is generally recommended to let the practitioners choose these functions to meet their needs.
 Nonetheless, below we introduce a family of such functions.

 For a strictly increasing utility function $U$, it can be easily demonstrated that the maximum can only be attained when $r_1\ge\cdots\ge r_n$ (see Lemma \ref{lem:descending} in the Appendix).
-As a result, we only need to consider the problem \paragraph{Class 1.} Let $U_{\gamma}(x) = x^\gamma, x \in [0,1]$, for some $0 < \gamma < 1$.
-This utility function encourages the reward distribution to take values either near 0 or 1 as $\gamma$ tends to be large.
-Some plots showing the empirical distribution of solutions to \eqref{eq:g_scalar_nop} is given in Figure \ref{fig:reward-distribution}(a) and (b).
+As a result, we consider the problem We use the term ``reward distribution'' to refer to the empirical distribution of solutions to (\ref{eqn:problem}).

+\paragraph{Class 1.} Let $U(z) = z^\gamma, z \in [0,1]$ for some $0 < \gamma < 1$.
+This utility function encourages the reward to take values either near 0 or 1 as $\gamma$ tends to be large.
+Plots of the reward distribution are shown in Figure \ref{fig:thm11} and \ref{fig:thm12}.